-Navigating a retail business in today's chaotic retail environment would be difficult under any circumstances.
+Navigating a retail business in today's chaotic environment would be difficult under any circumstances.
 But for any retailer working under the weight of a distressed balance sheet, their prospects can become very dark, very quickly.

 Things are looking particularly gloomy right now for children’s apparel retailer Gymboree, with recent reports suggesting the company is preparing to file for bankruptcy.
 In many ways, Gymboree’s woes reflect those of the broader market: declining mall traffic, shifts in consumer spending away from material goods and toward services and experiences, e-commerce’s rapid absorption of market share, and growing competition from fast fashion, off-price and everyone else.